Is Spikeball a Good Workout? | 321 STRONG Answers

 ## Recovery Matters After Spikeball

 what most spikeball players skip: recovery.
 All those lateral cuts and dives create micro-tension in your IT bands, hip flexors, and calves.
 The soreness hits 24-48 hours later, and it's worse than you'd expect from a "backyard game."
 Foam rolling after a session helps speed that up.
-One 2020 study found that foam rolling accelerates force production recovery in fatigued muscles ([Lai YH, *International Journal of Environmental Research and Public Health*, 2020](https://pubmed.ncbi.nlm.nih.gov/33291311)).
-In my experience coaching people through recovery routines, the ones who roll after every session are the ones still playing pain-free in October.
+One 2020 study found that foam rolling accelerates force production recovery in fatigued muscles ([Lai YH, *International Journal of Environmental Research and Public Health*, 2020](https://pubmed.ncbi.nlm.nih.gov/33291311)). coaching people through recovery routines, the ones who roll after every session are the ones still playing pain-free in October.
 According to 321 STRONG, pairing any sport with a consistent recovery routine is what separates casual players from people who can go all season without breaking down.

 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) works well for rolling out quads, hamstrings, and back after a spikeball session.
 Its 3-zone texture gets into those [stubborn knots](/blog/should-you-roll-out-knots) that build up from repetitive lateral movement.
 For your calves and feet, the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) reaches smaller areas that a full roller can't.